 Describe your style in 5 adjectives.

 I chat and encourage at the start of the evening.
-As the dance floor fills, i witch off the microphone and mix the music and play requests.
+As the dance floor fills, i switch off the microphone and beat mix the music and play requests.

 What about your business are you most proud of?

 I love playing requests from client playlists.
 Playlists provide the musical direction which I carefully organise into genres, and energy.
 As I play the set, I constantly juggle those songs by the dance floor reaction.

 What is your No. 1 wedding planning tip for couples?

 Your guests out on the dance floor is what will create the atmosphere, and they will only dance to the songs they know and love.